aptos-labs/aptos-core/developer-docs-site/docs/guides/prover-guides/spec-lang.md

 ```

 A global invariant is assumed to hold when data is read from the global state, and is asserted (and
-may fail to verify)
-at the moment the state is updated.
-For example, the below function will never abort with arithmetic
-underflow because the counter value is always greater zero; however, it will create a verification
-error since the counter can drop to zero:
+may fail to verify) at the moment the state is updated.
+For example, the below function will never abort with arithmetic underflow because the counter value is always greater than zero; however, it will create a verification error since the counter can drop to zero:

 ```
 fun decrement_ad(addr: address) acquires Counter {